Unusually High Gas-to-Dust Ratios Observed in High-Redshift Quiescent Galaxies: Results

 Our observation of `exotic' high values of \gdr in massive, presumably metal-rich quiescent galaxies confirms a prediction of SIMBA, as pointed out by \citetalias{whitaker21b}.
 Below a critical value of $\log(\mathrm{sSFR}/\mathrm{yr}^{-1}) \approx -10$, gas and dust are essentially uncorrelated in SIMBA, resulting in values of \gdr that span several orders of magnitude to reach $>10^5$.
 This effect occurs in massive, metal-rich galaxies; the increase is not due to the same physics responsible for the metallicity dependence of \gdr observed in metal-poor galaxies.
 Observational studies like ours cannot hope to reach such deep limits in reasonable time, but our measurements and those from the literature are consistent with a scenario in which \gdr varies wildly in low-SFR galaxies, from $\lesssim$50 (observed in MRG-2129) to at least $\gtrsim$1200 (from our stack of undetected galaxies).
+A similar result was recently found by \citet{lorenzon25b} in a sample of quiescent galaxies at $z\sim0.3$, in which \gdr reached $\approx$800 and spanned a factor of $\approx$16$\times$.